 Homework and Quizzes: Homework problem sets will be posted in Canvas by the instructor each week, and may include problems requiring basic coding in MATLAB or Mathematica.
 All homework should be submitted via Canvas.
-Short quizzes will be given about once per week, on a pre-announced topic, and will be given in-person.

-Exams: There will be one midterm exam during the semester and a cumulative final exam during the final exam week:
+Exams: There will be two midterm exams during the semester and a cumulative final exam during the final exam week: